W1ldPo1nter/django-queryable-properties/docs/common.rst

 ``ValueCheckProperty`` to be set up with the path ``date_field.year``.
 This works because the ``date`` object has an attribute ``year`` on the object-level and Django offers a ``year`` transform for querysets (so ``date_field__year`` does in fact work).
-However, this specific example requires at least Django 1.9 as older versions don't allow to combine transforms and lookups.
 In general, this means that the attribute path does not have to refer to an actual field, which also means that it may refer to another queryable property (which needs to support the ``in`` lookup to be able to filter correctly).